reapchain/reapchain/docs/developers/clients.md

-      recovery                 Querying commands for the recovery module slashing                 Querying commands for the slashing module staking                  Querying commands for the staking module tendermint-validator-set Get the full tendermint validator set at given height tx                       Query for a transaction by hash, "<addr>/<seq>" combination or comma-separated signatures in a committed block txs                      Query for paginated transactions that match a set of events upgrade                  Querying commands for the upgrade module
+      recovery                 Querying commands for the recovery module slashing                 Querying commands for the slashing module staking                  Querying commands for the staking module podc-validator-set Get the full podc validator set at given height tx                       Query for a transaction by hash, "<addr>/<seq>" combination or comma-separated signatures in a committed block txs                      Query for paginated transactions that match a set of events upgrade                  Querying commands for the upgrade module